247687009/jactor-logger/README.md

 The  code detail is at http://logging.apache.org/log4j/2.0/manual/async.html#Performance

 if you wish test it,run org.apache.logging.log4j.core.async.perftest.PerfTestDriver at src/test/java

+using maven test to see the unit test result
 ```html

 Done.
 Total duration: 192.6 minutes